andrewrk/node-music-library-index/README.md

    * Tracks by user-defined key.
    * Artists by library-defined key.
    * Albums by library-defined key.
- * Searching allows the use of quotes (`"`) which exactly matches every character in the quotes, including spaces, upper- and lower-case letters, and characters with diacritics.
-Inside quotes, use backslash (`\`) to escape literal quotes and backslashes.
+ * Searching allows the use of special constructs:
+   * Quoted terms (`"..."`) exactly match every character, including spaces, upper- and lower-case letters, and characters with diacritics.
+     Inside quotes, use `\"` for a literal quote and `\\` for a literal backslash.
+   * Terms starting with `not:` match anything not matched by the rest of the term.
+     For example `metal not:metalica` or `just not:"Justin Bieber"`.
+   * Parentheses can be used to group terms.
+For example `tool not:(opiate live)`.

 ## Usage